Australia

 Business taxpayers are able to immediately deduct items that cost less than AUD 100 and choose to write off all items costing less than AUD 1,000 through a low-value pool at a diminishing-value rate of 37.5% per annum to the extent the asset is used for income-producing purposes.

-Taxpayers who are carrying on business and who, together with certain connected or affiliated entities, have an aggregated turnover of less than AUD 5 billion for the year may be eligible to apply temporary accelerated depreciation concessions for certain depreciating assets located in Australia or principally used in Australia that were acquired from 7:30 pm (AEDT) on 6 October 2020 and first used or installed by 30 June 2023.
-After that time, under a government proposal, only small businesses (i.e. those with aggregated annual turnover of less than AUD 10 million) will be able to immediately deduct the full cost of eligible assets costing less than AUD 20,000 that are first used or installed ready for use between 1 July 2023 and 30 June 2024.
+Small businesses (i.e. those with aggregated annual turnover of less than AUD 10 million) will be able to immediately deduct the full cost of eligible assets costing less than AUD 20,000 that are first used or installed ready for use between 1 July 2023 and 30 June 2024 (it is also proposed to extend this until 30 June 2025).

-The government is also proposing to allow small and medium businesses (i.e. those with aggregated annual turnover of less than AUD 50 million) to deduct an additional 20% of the cost of eligible depreciating assets that support electrification and more efficient use of energy, with the maximum bonus deduction being AUD 20,000.
-Eligible assets or upgrades will need to be first used or installed ready for use between 1 July 2023 and 30 June 2024.
-Certain exclusions will apply, such as electric vehicles, renewable electricity generation assets, capital works, and assets that are not connected to the electricity grid and use fossil fuels.
+• Eligible depreciating assets that support electrification and more efficient use of energy, with the maximum bonus deduction being AUD 20,000.
+Eligible assets or upgrades needed to be first used or installed ready for use between 1 July 2023 and 30 June 2024.
+Certain exclusions apply, such as electric vehicles, renewable electricity generation assets, capital works, and assets that are not connected to the electricity grid and use fossil fuels.

-• Skills and Training Boost: Applies to costs of eligible external training courses provided to employees in Australia and incurred between 7:30 pm (AEDT) on 29 March 2022 until 30 June 2024.
+• Eligible external training courses provided to employees in Australia and incurred between 7:30 pm (AEDT) on 29 March 2022 until 30 June 2024 (Skills and Training Boost).

 'Project pool' rules allow expenditures that do not form part of the cost of a depreciating asset to be deductible over the life of a project that is carried on for a taxable purpose.
 Amongst other things, items that fall within the rules include the following: